Latest Updates

 Better value for run time

-Aside from deep cleaning carpets, run time is another significant advantage that the V11 has.
+Aside from deep cleaning carpets, runtime is another significant advantage of the V11.

 Dyson says both will run for 60 minutes, but real-world tests show otherwise.